koconnell/connamara_gym/README.md

   * `cd ..`
   * `rm -Rf generic_rails` (yep, just blow it all away)
   * `git clone git@github.com/connamara/new_rails_proj.git`

-But wait, one more thing -- Rails still thinks your project is called "GenericRails".
+* One more thing -- Rails still thinks your project is called "GenericRails".
 Let's rename it:
   * `rename_generic_project.rb -c "NewRailsProj" -u "new_rails_proj"`

-(You can delete that script from your new repo now.
+  * (You can delete that script from your new repo now.
 You won't need it again.)

 You're ready to start hacking!
 But first, you should probably set up a Jenkins for your new project.